bunto/bunto/site/_docs/github-pages.md

 `mojombo.github.io`.

-Content from the `master` branch of your repository will be used to build and publish the GitHub Pages site, so make sure your Jekyll site is stored there.
+Content from the `master` branch of your repository will be used to build and publish the GitHub Pages site, so make sure your Bunto site is stored there.

 <div class="note info">
   <h5>Custom domains do not affect repository names</h5>